Prime Video’s spy epic goes retro with Citadel: Honey Bunny

 This piece is supported by

-The latest spy action is upon us in Citadel: Honey Bunny – streaming on Prime Video from November 7.
+The latest spy action is upon us in Citadel: Honey Bunny – streaming now on Prime Video.
 Travis Johnson follows the espionage action to India in this second expansion of the… Citadeliverse?

 Citadel, Prime Video’s ambitious, globe-spanning spy-fi franchise, is proving to be an impressively flexible playground for its various agents, turncoats, moles, and masterminds to run around in—at least judging by its first two spin-offs.

 Citadel: Diana, released earlier this year, is futuristic, set in the year 2030 and littered with little technological marvels and doodads.
-By contrast, Citadel: Honey Bunny, which drops this week, is definitively and defiantly retro, taking place at the turn of the century (I’m using that term just to make Gen X readers feel old).
+By contrast, Citadel: Honey Bunny, available to stream now, is definitively and defiantly retro, taking place at the turn of the century (I’m using that term just to make Gen X readers feel old).
 And while Diana is continental, in that it sets its scene in Milan, Italy, and is infused with a kind of sleek Euro-chic cool common to European thrillers, Honey Bunny is subcontinental, its propulsive action taking place against the backdrop of Bombay, India.

 Never fear, the series soon has us bouncing around from Bombay to Bucharest to Nainital, but its beating heart is unabashedly Indian, and the choice to use local creators to handle Citadel‘s international spin-offs has proved to be a canny one that ensures that settings that might have been reduced to mere exotic backdrops for the action are infused with the flavour of their own culture.